edwardean/bahamut/README.md

 #### What's left for 1.0

+- Add pause button to video window
-- Make video window less buggy
+- Add track scroller to video window
 - Add stuff to status menu?

 #### To do after 1.0